What is an office manager?

 How much do office managers make?

-There are many variables that go into determining how much an office manager makes, from company size to experience to education just to name a few.
-According to the U.S. Bureau of Labor Statistics, the top-paying places of employment and specific industries for office managers are (shown in annual mean salary):
+There are many factors that go into determining how much an office manager makes, from company size to experience to education, just to name a few.

 $64,280